railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 ^^^^^^^^^^^^^^^^^

 Once a product has been defined, use an initial inventory operation to put current quantities into the system by location for the products in stock.
-Use the menu :menuselection:`Warehouse --> Inventory Control --> Physical Inventories` to do your initial inventory.
+Go to the menu :menuselection:`Warehouse --> Inventory Control --> Physical Inventories` to do your initial inventory.

 .. figure:: images/stock_inventory_new.png
 	:scale: 75
 	:align: center

-	*Defining a new inventory operation*
+	*Defining a New Inventory Operation*

 Give a name (for example Initial Inventory or Lost Product XYZ ) and a date (proposed by default) for each inventory operation.

 You have three ways of doing an inventory.

-* Click the Import inventory action and select the location concerned.
+* Click the Import Inventory action and select the location concerned.
 You can choose to include child locations and set the inventory to zero (especially useful to ensure the count is done correctly).

 * You can update the inventory from the Product form.
 Go to the Information tab, Stocks section, and click